|

-If you’re looking for an easy and healthy, meatless dinner, it’s hard to beat Spaghetti Squash with Marinara Sauce.
-Truly.
+If you’re looking for an easy, healthy, meatless dinner, spaghetti squash with marinara sauce is hard to beat.

 I love it as a main course, served with simple greens on the side.
 While I’m completely satisfied, it doesn’t fill my guys up.
 So for them, it becomes a side.
 I most often add meatballs to their dinner, and everyone’s happy.